-Two years ago, at a congress for the laity organized by the Vatican, there were hardly any lay speakers and attendees.
-In fact, the lecture on lay spirituality was given by a religious.
-This kind of facts give the impression that there is still a long way to go to ensure that the laity have the protagonism that the Second Vatican Council tried to promote.
+ago two years in a congress There were hardly any lay speakers and attendees.
+Moreover, the lecture on lay spirituality was given by a religious.
+This kind of facts give the impression that there is still a long way to go to achieve that the laity have the protagonism that the Second Vatican Council tried to promote.
 This week at the Pontifical University of Salamanca there is a congress on "Lay Spirituality".Laity and public witness to the faith".
 We chatted with Román Pardo, professor of Moral Theology and vice dean of the Faculty of Theology.

 How has the understanding of the role of the laity advanced in recent decades?